henrybarreto/minivpn/README.md

 loop Every IP package
     par From Client
-    interface ->> client: Receive the IP package client ->> server: Send the IP package to server through TCP server ->> server: Look for the package's destination and sent it end
+    interface ->> client: Receive the IP package client ->> client: Encrypt the package
+    client ->> server: Send the IP package to server server ->> server: Look for the package's destination and sent it end
     par From Server
-    server ->> client: Send the IP package to client client ->> interface: Send the IP package end end
+    server ->> client: Send the IP package to client client ->> client: Decrypt the package
+    client ->> interface: Send the IP package end end